TSS Certification Process - TSB 2000 Standard

 5000 hours of hands-on practical experience in a Technical Security

-Specialist (TSS) capacity prior to conducting (Level I) technical
+Specialist (TSS) capacity prior to conducting (Level I) Technical

 An additional 5000 hours (minimum) is required to